Le-Giang-3003/property-management-system/README.md

 }

 ### Step 3: Apply database migrations

-At navigation bar, open Tools -> NuGet Package Manager -> Package Manager Console Enter add-migration <Name of migration>, choose default project is the project that have AppDbContext Then enter update-database
+- At navigation bar, open Tools -> NuGet Package Manager -> Package Manager Console.
+- Enter add-migration <Name of migration>, choose default project is the project that have AppDbContext (DataAccessLayer).
+- Then enter update-database.
 ## Running the Application
 Using Visual Studio
 1. Open the solution file (.sln) in Visual Studio 2022